whitecollaralgos/Algoways/docs/logging.md

-# OpenAlgo Centralized Logging Guide
+# AlgoWays Centralized Logging Guide

 ## **Overview**

-OpenAlgo uses a centralized logging system to ensure consistent, secure, and configurable log management across the entire codebase.
+AlgoWays uses a centralized logging system to ensure consistent, secure, and configurable log management across the entire codebase.
 All logs are handled by the `utils/logging.py` module.
 The logging configuration is validated at startup by `utils/env_check.py` to ensure proper setup.

 ---